Roz Savage: Political career

-After being selected in third place in the private members’ bill ballot on 5 September 2024, Savage chose to advance the Climate and Nature Bill, which had its first reading on 16 October 2024.
-Its second reading took place on 24 January 2025, but debate was adjourned (after a division in the Commons) until 11 July 2025.
+After being selected in third place in the private members' bill ballot on 5 September 2024, Savage chose to advance the Climate and Nature Bill, which had its first reading on 16 October 2024.
+Its second reading took place on 24 January 2025, when debate was adjourned (after a division in the Commons) until 11 July 2025.
+The resumed debate was later rescheduled to 29 May 2026, but as the 2024–26 session ended on 29 April 2026, the bill fell.
+Savage has stated that her work on the bill contributed to government commitments, including the introduction of an annual Climate and Nature Statement to Parliament (first delivered by Ed Miliband on 14 July 2025), the development of Local Nature Recovery Strategies, coordination between the Joint Nature Conservation Committee and the Climate Change Committee, and initiatives intended to increase public engagement on climate and environmental policy.

-On 15 September 2025, she replaced Pippa Heylings on the Environmental Audit Select Committee.
+In the 2024–26 session, Savage co-sponsored other MPs' bills, including Lee Pitcher's Water Safety Bill, Sian Berry's Clean Air (Human Rights) Bill and Pippa Heylings' Chalk Streams (UNESCO Natural World Heritage Site) Bill.
+In October 2025, she led an adjournment debate on social housing in the South Cotswolds.

+She has been a member of the Petitions Committee since October 2024, contributing to debates on e-petitions addressing issues such as banning fossil fuel advertising, improving maternity and paternity pay, and protecting children with SEND.
+In September 2025, she replaced Heylings on the Environmental Audit Select Committee, where she has scrutinised government climate and nature policies.
+She is a vice-chair of the cross-party Climate and Nature Crisis Caucus, and is an officer of four all-party parliamentary groups: international conservation, local nature recovery, sustainable flood and drought management, and UK food security.

+In September 2026 she took over as Chair of the Liberal Democrats Parliamentary Party, primarily an internal administaive role, from Steff Aquarone.

 Other activities

-Savage is a United Nations Climate Hero, a trained presenter for the Climate Reality Project, and an Athlete Ambassador for 350.org.
-She is on the board of Adventurers and Scientists for Conservation, and a Blue Ambassador for the UK-based BLUE Project.
-She promotes plastic-free communities as co-patron of the Greener Upon Thames campaign for a plastic bag free Olympics in 2012, and as a Notable Coalition Member of the Plastic Pollution Coalition.
-She also supports the work of the 5 Gyres Institute, and is an Ambassador for Plastic Oceans and MacGillivray Freeman's One World One Ocean project.
-Her voyages take place under the auspices of the Blue Frontier Campaign.

-In 2016–2017, she taught a weekly seminar on courage at Yale's Jackson Institute for Global Affairs.
+Savage is recognized as a United Nations Climate Hero and serves as a trained presenter for the Climate Reality Project.
+She is an Athlete Ambassador for 350.org and a board member of Adventurers and Scientists for Conservation.
+Additionally, she is a Blue Ambassador for the UK-based BLUE project and co-patron of Greener Upon Thames, which advocated for a plastic bag–free 2012 Summer Olympics.
+She is listed as a notable member of the Plastic Pollution Coalition and supports the work of the Five Gyres Institute.
+Savage also serves as an ambassador for Plastic Oceans and the MacGillivray Freeman One World One Ocean initiative.
+Her ocean rowing expeditions were conducted under the Blue Frontier campaign.
+Between 2016 and 2017, she taught a weekly seminar on courage at Yale University's Jackson Institute for Global Affairs.